I'm a member

 Printer Friendly Version

 Several genetic alterations have been associated with colorectal cancer.
 In the proposed multistep model of carcinogenesis, the tumor suppressor gene p53 and the proto-oncogene K-ras are most frequently altered.
 Mutations in APC (adenomatous polyposis coli) genes and epigenetic markers (e.g., hypermethylation of specific genes) have also been detected.
-Colorectal cancer is also associated with DNA replication errors in microsatellite sequences (termed microsatellite instability or MSI) in patients with hereditary nonpolyposis colorectal cancer (HNPCC) and in a subgroup of patients with sporadic colon carcinoma.
+Colorectal cancer is also associated with DNA replication errors in microsatellite sequences (termed microsatellite instability) in patients with Lynch syndrome (formerly known as hereditary nonpolyposis colorectal cancer) and in subgroups of patients with sporadic colon carcinoma.
 Tumor-associated gene mutations and epigenetic markers can be detected in exfoliated intestinal cells in stool specimens.
 Since cancer cells are shed into stool, tests have been developed that detect these genetic alterations in the DNA from shed colorectal cancer cells isolated from stool samples.
-This has been proposed for use in screening two populations of patients for colon cancer:

-POLICYDNA analysis of stool samples is considered investigational as a screening technique for colorectal cancer in both patients with average to moderate risk, and in patients considered at high risk for colorectal cancer.
+POLICYDNA analysis of stool samples is considered investigational as a screening technique for colorectal cancer in patients at average-to-high risk of colorectal cancer.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.